Skip To Main Content

 Advisor: Greg Bertsch (Black Box or Theater)

 The Drama department performs three plays each year.
 Practice for each play takes eight weeks.
-Plays Are performed for the public as well as junior high and elementary audiences.
+Plays Are performed for the public.
 Students are also invited to participate in local theater festivals such as INTAF (Inland Northwest Theater Arts Festival).
-The Drama club meets after school every other Wednesday and has all sorts of fun theater activities.

 Dungeons and Dragons Club